privateprep/coding-space-website/src/pages/blog/2023-09-27-recapping-summer-2023-tech-packed-fun-at-the-coding-space.md

 titleColor: "#264548"
 bgColor: "#ffffff"
 date: 2023-09-27T18:54:43.828Z
-description: The summer of 2023 at The Coding Space was a blast!
-From June to August, young tech enthusiasts gathered to dive into the world of coding.
+description: "The summer of 2023 at The Coding Space was a blast! "
 featuredPost: true
 featuredImage:
-  image: /img/img_0814.jpg
+  image: /img/google-field-trip-1.jpg
   alt: Summer camp field trip to Google
 pageBuilder:
   - type: textAndImageBlock